hiiamboris/red-wiki/How-to-run-Red-on-Turris-Omnia.md

 `ln -s /lib/ld-musl-armhf.so.1  /lib/ld-linux-armhf.so.3`

-Now Red should run just fine.
+Now Red should run just fine, until you try to read file ;)